Disclaimer: i do not own the walking dead or criminal minds

 "You damn idiot!" she shoved his arms aside and slammed the butt of her gun against his forehead.
 Rick fell onto his side, his eyes rolling up inside his head as he passed out.

 Rick rolled his head to the side and slowly opened his eyes.
 He was resting against a pile of pillows on the wall.
 He was in a living room, the windows were covered with thick blankets and several candles were lit as well as old lanterns.
-Across the room, Ray was serving food.
+Across the room, Dinah was serving food.
 She placed steaming bowls of chili in front of two others.
-A teen girl who was a splitting image of Ray, same hair and eyes.
-The other was a boy who had Ray's hair and skin, but shining gray eyes instead of dark ones.
+A teen girl with dirty blond hair and hazel eyes.
+The other was a boy who had Dinah's complexion and eyes.
 Rick continued looking around, finding himself handcuffed to the stair rail.

 "I changed your bandage."

-Rick turned his attention to Ray as she knelt down in front of him.
+Rick turned his attention to Dinah as she knelt down in front of him.
 "I also checked you for any bites, scratches...you're clean."